jansoganci/resumetune.io/docs/AbusePreventionImplementationRoadmap.md

 ---

-*This foundation provides a robust, scalable IP rate limiting system that can be easily integrated into existing API endpoints.
-The system is designed to be fail-safe and maintain excellent performance while providing strong abuse prevention.*
+*This comprehensive implementation provides a robust, scalable abuse prevention system that can be easily integrated into existing API endpoints.
+The system is designed to be fail-safe and maintain excellent performance while providing strong protection against automated abuse.* 🛡️✨